 The Wolfgang Special is priced less than the Wolfgang USA, but there is no compromise in quality.
 Its maple top is flat, instead of being carved like its more expensive cousin.
 Otherwise, the superb playability and craftsmanship remain the same, with features like a basswood body, direct-mounted humbucking pickup, and stainless steel 22-fret fingerboard.

-The Fender Frankenstein is one of the most highly anticipated guitars to ever be produced.
+The Fender Frankenstein was one of the most highly anticipated guitars to ever be produced.
 While the Kramer 1984 Reissue was a budget version of the Frankenstein, the Fender Frankenstein is designed to be an exact replica, down to every last detail.
-Check out the Frankenstein's official website for details and information.
+Check out the Frankenstein's official webpage for details and information.

 How and Where to Buy